fpgaprince/rtd/docs/source/advance.rst

 Wide distribution of registers is one of the main causes of excess delay on timing paths.

 Your design can have synchronous or asynchronous reset signals.
 Typically resets coming into FPGA devices are asynchronous.
 You can convert an external asynchronous reset to a synchronous reset by feeding it through a synchronizer circuit.
 You can then use this signal to reset the rest of the design.
 This clock creates a clean reset signal that is at least one cycle wide, and synchronous to the domain in which it applies.

 Somewhere
 =======================
+A control set is the grouping of control signals (set/reset, clock enable and clock).
+For any unique combination of control signals, a unique control set is formed.
+This is important, because registers share common control signals, which governs the packing of registers with different control sets into the same slice.
+Designs with too many unique control sets might have many wasted resources as well as fewer options for placement, resulting in higher power and lower achievable clock frequency.
+Designs with fewer control sets have more options and flexibility in terms of placement, generally resulting in improved results.

+    which means understand when to use set/reset and when to use the clock enable.

+Pushing the Logic from the Control Pin to the Data Pin During analysis of critical paths, you might find multiple paths ending at control pins.
+You must analyze these paths to determine if there is a way to push the logic into the datapath without incurring penalties, such as extra logic levels.
+There is less delay in a path to the D pin than CE/R/S pins given the same levels of logic because there is a direct connection from the output of the last LUT to the D input of the FF.
+The following coding examples show how to push the logic from the control pin to the data pin of a register.

+Tips for Control Signals
+Check whether a global reset is really needed.
+Avoid asynchronous control signals.
+Keep clock, enable, and reset polarities consistent.
+Do not code a set and reset into the same register element.
+If an asynchronous reset is absolutely needed, remember to synchronize its deassertion.

 Duplicate logic to reduce fan out (from a register)
     Helps with timing. easier to route, but increases area.